Azzla/TopDownShooter/README.md

 # TopDownShooter
 My first ever, disastrously organized, minimally scoped LOVE2D game.
 Written in LUA.

-Uses camera.lua from the hump-master library, anim8-master for animation, and simple-tiled-implementation for tilesets.
+Uses camera.lua from the hump.lua library, anim8 for animation, and simple-tiled-implementation for tilesets.

 ## Movement:
 WASD keys to move.
 Space key to dash.